alchemisten/schablone-logging/libs/logging/README.md

     tags are used depends on the transports.
 Tags supplied in individual log message options will be concatenated with these global tags and filtered to be unique by key.
   * `meta`: Record<string, unknown> (undefined): An object containing any additional data.
-How the meta information will be made available depends on the transport.
+How the meta information will be made available depends on the transport, e.g. it is not logged in the console transport, but passed to the console transport callback.
   * `callback`: (data: CallbackData): void callback that will be called by each transport after logging a message.
 Global callbacks will be overridden by callbacks in individual log message options.